solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/workshop/docs/02-Setup/06-Setup-Dev-Env.md

 3. Enter `.env` as the name of the new file within the VS Code **Explorer** panel.

-4. In the `.env` file, add the following as the first line, replacing the `{YOUR_APP_CONFIG_ENDPOINT}` with the endpoint for the App Configuration resource in your `rg-postgresql-accelerator` resource group.
+4. In the `.env` file, add the following as the first line, replacing the `{YOUR_APP_CONFIG_ENDPOINT}` with the endpoint for the App Configuration resource in your deployed resource group.

     ```ini title=""
     AZURE_APP_CONFIG_ENDPOINT={YOUR_APP_CONFIG_ENDPOINT}